null-xyj/DataMaker-For-Mg2vec/README.md

 ### 2. What environment we should prepare

 1. Linux Operation System
-2. A jdk to execute java program (Grami and SymISO)
+2. A jre to execute java program (Grami and SymISO)
 3. Python3 with DGL library

 ### 3. How to use our tool